eemiljka/jetbud/README.md

 # JetBud - a Budget Buddy

-## This is a budget tracking app that lets the user log their asset and expenses to a system that calculates their monthly balance.
+## This is a budget tracking app that lets the user log their assets and expenses to a system that calculates their monthly balance.

-### Below are pictures of the application interface.
+### After instructions there are pictures of the application.

+## Instructions
 ## How to run application

 1. Clone this repository